Shame

 How can I heal shame?

 The antidote to shame is connection.
-It cannot survive being spoken aloud to someone safe, attuned, and non-judgmental.
+When we speak our shame with an accepting person, it loses its potency.
+When we share it with someone safe, attuned, and non-judgmental we are reassured that thing we were so ashamed of is not worthy of the self flagellation we subject ourselves to.
 This might be a therapist, a trusted friend, or even yourself, through journaling, reflection, or inner child work.
 You may wish to speak it out loud, saying “I feel so ashamed”.
 The act of naming your shame and making it known decreases the power it has over you.

 Reconnect with your body.
 Shame lives not just in your mind but in your nervous system.
 Practices like somatic therapy, breathwork, yoga, and grounding techniques can help you release stored shame and return to a sense of safety in your body.